cryptapi/django-cryptapi/README.md

 After the installation you need to set up Providers for each coin you wish to accept.

-To do that you need to go into your Django Admin and create a new CryptAPI ``Provider`` for each coin with your cold wallet address where the funds will be forwarded to.
+You need to go into your Django Admin and create a new CryptAPI ``Provider`` for each coin with your cold wallet address where the funds will be forwarded to.

 ## Usage